nasa-nccs-hpda/senegal-lcluc-tensorflow/README.md

 - Can we scale-up Unet CNNs to compensate for the diversity of landscapes and images to map regional land cover?

 ![example-study](docs/senegal-example.png)
+Figure 2.
+Wet and dry seasonality for cluster of typical fields in Senegal, Photos from Collaborator Gray Tappan

 ## Downloading the Container